-- a) the rich mixture of architectural styles and building forms; - ecember 2021 b) the topography and the siting of development on New South Head Road, which descends into (and ascends out of) the Double Bay centre; - c) well established gardens and trees including the avenue plantings in Ocean, Guilfoyle and South Avenues, Bay Street and William Street; - d) the established tree canopy; - e) the harbour views and view corridors from public places; - f) the character of Inter-War flat buildings; and - g) the heritage significance of the adjoining Transvaal Avenue Heritage Conservation Area.
+- a) the rich mixture of architectural styles and building forms; - b) the topography and the siting of development on New South Head Road, which descends into (and ascends out of) the Double Bay centre; - c) well established gardens and trees including the avenue plantings in Ocean, Guilfoyle and South Avenues, Bay Street and William Street; - d) the established tree canopy; - e) the harbour views and view corridors from public places; - f) the character of Inter-War flat buildings; and - g) the heritage significance of the adjoining Transvaal Avenue Heritage Conservation Area.

-- To respect and enhance the streetscape character and key elements of the precinct.
-01 - 02 To reinforce a consistent building scale within streets. - 03 To design and site buildings to respond to the too graphy and minimise cut and fill. - To maintain the evolution of residential building styles through the introduction of 04 well designed contemporary buildings incorporating modulation and a varied palette of materials. - 05 To ensure that rooflines sit within the predominant street tree canopy. - 06 To maintain the significance of heritage items within the precinct, and the character of the adjoining Transvaal Avenue Heritage Conservation Area. - To encourage the retention of Inter-War flat buildings, particularly significant and 07 traditional building elements visible from the street. - 80 To provide a transition between the higher density buildings of the Double Bay centre and the lower density buildings of the residential area. - to retain and reinforce the green setting of mature street trees, private trees and garden plantings. - To protect important iconic and harbour views from the public spaces. - To maintain on-street parking and minimise kerb crossings, particularly on Bay Street and Ocean Avenue.
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To reinforce a consistent building scale within streets. - O3 To design and site buildings to respond to the topography and minimise cut and fill. - O4 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings, incorporating modulation and a varied palette of materials. - O5 To ensure that rooflines sit within the predominant street tree canopy. - O6 To maintain the significance of heritage items within the precinct, and the character of the adjoining Transvaal Avenue Heritage Conservation Area. - O7 To retain Inter-War flat buildings, particularly significant and traditional building elements visible from the street. - O8 To provide a transition between the higher density buildings of the Double Bay centre and the lower density buildings of the residential area. - O9 To retain and reinforce the green setting of mature street trees, private trees and garden plantings. - O10 To protect important iconic and harbour views from the public spaces. - O11 To maintain on-street parking and minimise kerb crossings, particularly on Bay Street and Ocean Avenue.